ballerina-guides/integration-samples/salesforce_api/gsheet-new-row-to-sfdc-new-contact/Readme.md

 9. Visit https://developers.google.com/oauthplayground/.
 Go to settings (Top right corner) -> Tick 'Use your own OAuth credentials' and insert Oauth ClientId and clientSecret.
 Click close.
 10. Then, Complete Step 1 (Select and Authorize APIs)
 11. Make sure you select https://www.googleapis.com/auth/drive & https://www.googleapis.com/auth/spreadsheets OAuth scopes.
-12. Click `Authorize API's` and You will be in Step 2.
+12. Click `Authorize APIs` and You will be in Step 2.
 13. Exchange Auth code for tokens.
 14. Copy `Access token` and `Refresh token`.
 Put it on the `Config.toml` file.
 15. Obtain the relevant `Refresh URL` (For example: https://www.googleapis.com/oauth2/v3/token) for the Google Sheets API and include it in the `Config.toml` file.